RubenSab/Stackade/README.md

 ##### Definitions

 They define a variable of name `B` and value `A` of the specified (immutable) type.

+> Note: variables can be redefined as values of the same type, as if they were assigned to a different value.
+This helps in writing sequences that can't know if the variable was already assigned.

 - `:num`
 	- pops: `B(str)`, `A(num/ref)`